teuben/study7/docs/issues.md

 18. need to do a sanity check on the rms in the cube, and the one used in SFind2D

+19. if you ever see a "dummy" entry in the alma table, it means that the "admit_aq" query didn't work and/or the fits file wasn't a recent enough ALMA fits file with good headers, and to prevent it from failing, just added a dummy entry

+30. There are some questions for the ALMA db team about some peculiarities of the ALMA columns:
+    1. why is there obs_id and member_ous_uid. they seem the same
+	2. how come that s_fov < s_resolution

+31. textual searches are case sensitive in abstract etc.   How about NGC vs. ngc in object name?

+32. table(s) are not normalized

+33. sample3 : how can there be a line, and no source  member.uid___A001_X1288_Xbbe.NGC4414_sci.spw23.cube.I.pbcor.fits

+34. Fluxes/Peaks are reported, but they are in noise flat data, thye've not been PB corrected??

 ## query